commerceblock/docs/source/mainstay-protocol/index.rst

-If the security proposition of a sidechain depends on the Mainstay proof-of-immutability then the mechanism of propagating the staychain must be robust and reliable: if the staychain fails to propagate or is corrupted (e.g. having multiple outputs) then new sidechain state changes (i.e. blocks) will lose the guarantee of immutability - howver it will remain *fail secure* (i.e. previously reinforced transactions are provably unique).
+If the security proposition of a sidechain depends on the Mainstay proof-of-immutability then the mechanism of propagating the staychain must be robust and reliable: if the staychain fails to propagate or is corrupted (e.g. having multiple outputs) then new sidechain state changes (i.e. blocks) will lose the guarantee of immutability - however it will always remain *fail secure* (i.e. previously reinforced transactions are provably unique without trust).

 Single-key protocol
 --------------------------